Keystone XL Pipeline Leads to an American Cancer Corridor

 NOTE: A resident of Galveston near the refineries complained to me many times that drilling and refining should continue to grow as much as possible in Texas and elsewhere, because the Oil & Gas Industry has "never made anyone sick."
 Then her husband was diagnosed with Stage IV cancer.
 Tar sands refining poses to cause a greater number of health problems than does Texas crude refining.

-Cancer Creeps Up To Peace River, Alberta, Canada
+Cancer Creeps Up to Peace River, Alberta

 Families began showing severe symptoms of poisoning and tumors from oil tar sands.